-The U.S presidential election is imminent and, not surprisingly, politics are dominating everyone’s conversations.
-Last week a work colleague and I had an on-going discussion of whether brands have political connotations.
+With the U.S presidential election imminent, not surprisingly politics are dominating everyone’s conversations.
+Last week I had an on-going discussion with a work colleague on whether brands have political connotations.
 We decided to try to figure out the politics of brand.

-We started with an observation about cars in the office parking lot: more Republicans own BMW’s while more Democrats own Jeeps.
+The conversation started with my colleague’s observation about cars in our office parking lot: more Republicans owned BMW’s while more Democrats owned Jeeps.
 Cars turned into sports: Democrats prefer football while Republicans prefer baseball.
-We tried to find a pattern with fast food restaurants but couldn’t.
+Yes, it’s a bit of stereotyping but it was intriguing to the marketer in me.

-My colleague then speculated that logo color might reveal something about political leanings.
+My colleague speculated that logo colors might reveal something about political leanings.
 After all, red and blue are the primary logo colors.
 Coca-Cola, Verizon, and Oracle would all be considered Republican while Pepsi, AT&T, and SAP would be Democratic.
 Chick-fil-A’s red logo seems to be consistent with their recent political controversy.

-While it’s an intriguing notion, the theory didn’t stand up to a little on-line sleuthing.
+While an intriguing notion, our observations didn’t match the research we found.
 The neuro-insight research firm Buyology studied consumers’ non-conscious connections to brands and discovered variations by political affiliation:

 |Most Desired Car||Jeep||BMW|